-The Public Health Law and Policy Program (PHLPP), part of the Center for Law, Science & Innovation, brings together scholars, practitioners, policymakers, students, and others to focus on critical issues at the intersection of law, ethics, policy, and the public's health.
-In combination with additional health law offerings at the College of Law, PHLPP is a nationally-ranked program among U.S. News and World Report's 2015 Graduate Law School Health Law Programs.
+The Public Health Law and Policy Program (PHLP) brings together scholars, practitioners, policymakers, students, and others to focus on critical issues at the intersection of law, ethics, policy, and the public's health.
+With additional health law offerings at the College of Law, PHLP is nationally-ranked 12th on the U.S. News and World Report's 2015 Health Law Programs.

-PHLPP hosts the Western Region Office of the national Network for Public Health Law, a multi-year initiative funded by the Robert Wood Johnson Foundation.
+PHLP hosts the Western Region Office of the national Network for Public Health Law, a multi-year initiative funded by the Robert Wood Johnson Foundation.
 The Western Region Office provides public health law technical assistance, training, and other guidance to practitioners in 11 Western states and on other topics nationally.
-To date, it has received over 900 active requests for assistance.
-RWJ Foundation has continued funding for the Western Region Office through March 15, 2015.
+To date, it has received nearly 1500 requests for assistance.
+The RWJ Foundation has continued funding for the Western Region Office through April 30, 2017.

 Among additional projects and issues in public health law and policy which faculty, students, and affiliated professionals at PHLPP are focused include:

-Guided by a diverse group of faculty, scholars, fellows, and partners, PHLPP seeks to promote the role of law as a tool for improving the public's health by:
+Guided by a diverse group of faculty, scholars, fellows, and partners, PHLP seeks to promote the role of law as a tool for improving the public's health by: